Financial assistance for full-time French courses for immigrants

 You are not eligible to receive this financial assistance if:

-• The person who is looking after your child is your spouse;
+• The person looking after your child is your spouse or a member of your family;

 • You are a person claiming refugee protection in Canada;